stephen-matthews/CECS-101-Digital-Portfolio/README.md

-# CECS-101-Digital-Portfolio
+# Personal Design Portfolio
-My digital portfolio for CECS-101: Design Your Degree, Design Your Career.
+**CECS-101: Design Your Degree, Design Your Career** — University of Tennessee

 ## About Me
 I'm Stephen Matthews, an Applied AI student at the University of Tennessee.